PixelcatProductions/ConcertPOS-Docs/README.md

 ### listtransactions

-With `listtransactions` you retrieve all transactions of the `POSID`
+With `listtransactions` you retrieve all transactions of the `POSID`.

 !> This command contains required parameters: `POSID`